Work-life balance while remote: 6 quick tips to stop procrastinating and get started

 Say No to Pajamas - Create a Working Space

-Working in pajamas from bed is definitely a bad sign.
+Working in pajamas from the bed is definitely a bad sign.
 Staying in bed the whole day does not motivate you nor does it improve productivity.
 When working from home, the key to high productivity and efficiency is to create a working spirit.

 Nevertheless, even strong motivation for work is not always enough.
 Most likely, you will be distracted or want to procrastinate.
 The ideal option is to arrange a separate workspace at your place.